-Ananya Panday Gets Trolled For Wearing A Fake Designer Dress; Fans Say 'Disaster'
+Ananya Panday Trolled For Wearing A Fake Designer Dress; Fans Say 'Disaster'

-Internet can be sometimes a cruel place to stumble upon!
-Recently, Ananya Panday sported a pink blazer dress with cut-out details on the waistline while promoting her upcoming film, Pati Patni Aur Woh and the the actress was called out by an Instagram page Diet Sabya - a page which is known for calling out plagiarism in the field of fashion.
+The internet can sometimes be a cruel place to stumble upon!
+Recently, Ananya Panday sported a pink blazer dress with cut-out details on the waistline while promoting her upcoming film, Pati, Patni Aur Woh.
+The actress was called out by an Instagram page Diet Sabya - which is known for calling out plagiarism in the field of fashion.

-Ananya wore the pink blazer from the label Nauman Piyarji.
+Ananya wore the pink blazer from the label, Nauman Piyarji.
 According to the Instagram page of the label, the dress was exclusively designed for Ananya.
-However, Diet Sabya called out Ananya and Nauman Piyarji for copying a dress from Casey Cadwallader.
-Here's the post..
+However, Diet Sabya called out Ananya and Nauman Piyarji for copying a dress from American designer Casey Cadwallader.
+Here's the post...

 @shop.eat.refresh: "*Ouch*... shes so cute though.
 Deserves better for sure."